treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 But the amount of code maintainers commit to their projects often increases as the sprints stretch on.
 There are far fewer people on the third and fourth days of sprints than on the first and second days.
 If a maintainer stays for all four days of the sprints, they're much more likely to commit code to their own project as the number of sprinters working on their project dwindles and as those still working start to need a bit less help than they did on the first day.
+**During the first couple days of the sprints, the maintainers are often there primarily to help you**.

 ### The sprints can be more relaxing than the talks

 The talk days of PyCon can be pretty overwhelming.
-The sprints are a bit more structured (in a sort of odd semi-structured way) because everyone there is working on something together (or at least they're working on something *and* they're together).
+**The sprints are a bit more structured** (in a sort of odd semi-structured way) because everyone at the sprints is working on something together (or at least they're working on something *and* they're together).

 The sprints are **sort of like an introvert party**: everyone is sitting at tables next to each other, sometimes talking and sometimes working quietly, but always sitting next to other humans without the need to constantly talk and interact.
 And even if you're *not* working on the same thing as someone else, **you're still a PyCon person in a room with other PyCon people, doing whatever it is you're all doing**.

-For some people the sprints really are a sprint, but for most of us they're more like an endurance race, one with *plenty* of breaks.
+For some people the sprints really are a sprint, but for most of us **the sprints are more like an endurance run**, one with *plenty* of breaks.

 ### Contributing at the sprints is often easier than online

-- It's often easier to connect with someone in-person than online: speaking with someone at the same table with you is usually less intimidating than writing out a comment on GitHub to communicate with them.
+**Contributing to open source projects at the sprints is usually easier than contributing in-person**.
+The ease of in-person communication often makes the experience less intimidating.

+It's easier to express oneself and empathize during face-to-face communication than over text-based communication.
+Emoji are great, but they're not a substitute for body language and tone of voice.

+It feels less awkward to chat with a project maintainer about your goals and your skill level in-person than via a GitHub pull request.

+Little bits of seemingly meaningless conversation happen while folks sit next to each for hours: conversation about weather, hobbies, what we thought of our lunch, pop culture, and whatever else comes up.
+That kind of natural conversation brings people closer together and makes us feel more comfortable communicating later, whether in-person or online.

+Continued communication online is also often easier *after* face-to-face communication.
+After you've met a project maintainer in-person, you'll likely find communicating online via their issue tracker less intimidating because **you and the maintainer already know each other**.

+The in-person nature of the sprints makes them a uniquely favorable place for your first open source contribution.

 ## How to get the most out of the sprints

+The sprints are a unique experience that *might* give you a greater sense of community, purpose, and belonging than the (often not quite as communal) talk days of the conference.

+What steps can you take to increase the likelihood that you'll have a wonderful time at the PyCon sprints?

 ### Don't underestimate your skills

-If you're trying to get a feel for what project might be a good fit for you, let the maintainers know what skills you do and don't have and see if you get a good vibe from both the maintainers and the project.
+If you're trying to get a feel for what project might be a good fit for you, let the maintainers know what skills you do and don't have and **see if you get a good vibe** from both the maintainers and the project.
 If you do, run with it!

-If you're afraid you won't have something to contribute, remember that open source projects, like businesses, have a very wide variety of needs.
+If you're afraid you won't have something to contribute, remember that, like businesses, **open source projects have a very wide variety of needs**.

-If you know something about marketing, you can offer to sit with project maintainers and help them improve their marketing material.
+If you know something about marketing, you can offer to sit with project maintainers and **help them improve their marketing material**.
 At PyCon 2016 I interviewed some project maintainers and then crafted slogans and wrote marketing copy that explained what problem their project solved and who needed it.
 I feel those were some of the most valuable contributions I made in a pretty short amount of time.

-If you're pretty good at design, you could offer to create visuals for projects (maybe logos, diagrams, or other visualizations).
+If you're pretty good at design, you could offer to **create visuals for projects** (maybe logos, diagrams, or other visualizations).

-If you know CSS or JavaScript, you could find a web-based project that needs help with their front-end.
+If you know CSS or JavaScript, you could find **a web-based project that needs help with their front-end**.
 Being the "front-end dev among Pythonistas" or the "UX person among developers" can really help you make uniquely helpful contributions to projects.

 Also keep in mind that there are often small projects that you can make big contributions to at the sprints simply because they're in great need.
-Sometimes people even start a project *at the sprints* because it's easier to get help from others when you're in a room full of folks who might know a few things about the technology you're using.
+Sometimes people even start a project *at the sprints* because it's easier to get help from others when **you're in a room full of folks who might know a few things about the technology you're using**.
 If you join a newer or smaller project at the sprints (or start your own), you'll often be able to find a whole bunch of low-hanging fruit that hasn't been done only because no one has had the time to work on it yet.

-- There's a list of projects listed on the main sprints page which are planning to sprint
-- Even more projects give a very short pitch about their project at the end of the conference so folks know about their project
-- There's also a board at the sprints as you walk in which shows which room each project is in

 ### Try to prepare yourself for the setup time